kkoppin001/Personal-Coding/README.md

     - Word Game (Complete Code)

 - **ASSEMBLY (LC-3)**
-    - A Semi Working Linked List (You can add a value but that is it)
+    - A Semi Working Linked List (You can add a value but that is it) (Missing README)
-    - A 4 digit calculator
+    - A 4 digit calculator (Missing README)
     - A WIP FIB Recursion